Ceramic Dictionary

 es: PINCEL - Alargar el pelo

-Brush-hair; lengthening of the hair: if the hairs of a brush get very short and you want to continue using it, you can make them longer in the following way.
-With a match, heat the ferrule that is the metal band which holds the hairs.
+To lengthen the brush hair: if the hairs of a brush get very short and you want to continue using it, you can make them longer in the following way.
+With a match, heat the ferrule, the metal band which holds the hairs.
 When it gets hot, the glue inside will melt and become a molten liquid, then use pliers to pull out the hair slightly.
 Read more about: Ferrule

 1) Brush stand, bisque: this is made in clay and fired.
-It should be designed to hold all the brushes you need, leaving a space between each one so as to be able to pick them up easily and should have a protruding floor, to catch the paint that drips off.
+It should be designed to hold all the brushes you need, leaving a space between each one to allow it to be picked up easily and should have a protruding floor to catch the paint that drips off.

 2) Brush stand, metal: the old fashioned pen stands are very good for this.
-The two photos on the right show one without and one with brushes, which holds 9 brushes.
+The two photos on the right show one without brushes and one which holds 9 brushes.

-The next photo shows four brushes which are named by the shape of the hair.
+The next photo shows four brushes which are named after the shape of the hair.

 a) Flat brush; b) Sumie; c) Fan brush; d) Pointed brush.
 Paint Brushes.